truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 CORE Enterprise customers are encouraged to contact Support for assistance with the process of moving from CORE to SCALE, especially customers with HA systems.
 {{< /enterprise >}}

-1. Upgrade your CORE system to the most recent publicly-available CORE major maintenace release version.
+1. Upgrade your CORE system to the most recent publicly-available CORE major maintenance release version.
    TrueNAS systems on 12.0x or earlier should upgrade to the latest CORE 13.0 release (e.g 13.0-U6.1 or newer) prior to migrating to SCALE.
    CORE systems at the latest 13.0 release can use the [iso upgrade](#migrating-using-an-iso-file-to-upgrade) method to migrate to SCALE.